ChasinSpin/SkyPilot/receiptsAndDonations/ReceiptsAndDonations.md

 | 1 x [ZWO Hand Controller for EAF (ZWO-EAF-HC)](https://all-startelescope.com/products/zwo-hand-controller-of-eaf-zwo-eaf-hc) | $56.66 CAD |
 | **TOTAL (inc. shipping and tax)** |  $591.49 CAD |

+All-Star Telescope have offered to pay 50% of the items in Phase 7 if we can raise the other 50% in donations.

 ## Other
 | Item | Price |